yegor256/blog/_drafts/object.md

 Make sure that this class is implementing the same interface as the original one: `Status`.
-The instance of `HTTPStatus` will be passed into it through the constructor and encapsulated.
+The instance of `HTTPStatus` will be passed into him through the constructor and encapsulated.
 Then every call will be intercepted and implemented in a different way, if necessary.
-In this design, we treat the original object as a black box and never touch its internal logic.
+In this design, we treat the original object as a black box and never touch his internal logic.

-If you don't use that `final` keyword, anyone (including yourself) will be able to extend the class and ... offend it. :( So a class without `final` is a bad design.
+If you don't use that `final` keyword, anyone (including yourself) will be able to extend the class and ... offend him. :( So a class without `final` is a bad design.

 An abstract class is the exact oposite case &mdash; he tells us that